 As a pet owner, sometimes we have to be strict about which items our dogs can safely chew.
 Although chewing is a natural way for dogs to explore their world but it can become hazardous if they chew a wrong item, such as an electrical wire.
-There are many scents that humans like but dogs hate.
-And spraying or sprinkling the smells that dogs don’t like is one of the best ways to train your dog to stay away from certain places of things.
+There are many smells that humans like but your dog doesn’t like it.
+Spraying or sprinkling the smells that dogs hate is one of the best ways to train your dog to stay away from certain places of things.

 1. Chili Pepper

 The burning sensation of chili pepper can scare your dog to back off or dart away.
-You can rub or spray dried chili powder on things or places you want to keep him from, such as your favorite plants.
+You can rub or spray-dried chili pepper powder on things or places you want to keep him from, such as your favorite plants.
 You can also mix it with water to make homemade dog deterrent spray.

 Sometimes, I just hold up the pepper when I want to stop my dog from chewing my shoes or keeps pestering me in the middle of something that I’m working on, it works great to make him back away.
 Whenever possible, I choose not to rub or spray chili power or resort to a spray solution since I think it’s too much for my dog.

-Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itch and sneeze a lot and in extreme case, cause a respiratory problem.
-If you have to use power or deterrent spray solution, I would suggest removing the seeds and the white veins inside the pepper first before grinding or mixing it with water to lessen the heat effect.
-The seeds and white veins are where the capsaicin is most highly concentrated — an oil that gives chili its spicy flavor and smell.
+Although chili powder and deterrent spray are not toxic, they can irritate your dog’s eyes, make your dog’s nose itchy and make them sneeze a lot and in extreme cases, cause a respiratory problem.
+If you have to use a power or deterrent spray solution, I would suggest removing the seeds and the white veins inside the pepper first before grinding or mixing it with water to lessen the heat effect.
+The seeds and white veins are where the capsaicin is most highly concentrated — an oil that gives chili its spicy flavor and strong smell.

 There are a large variety of chilies you can use including Jalapeno chilies, Serrano chilies, Fresno chilies, Habanero chilies, New Mexico chilies, Poblano chilies, Aji Amarillo, and Bird’s eye chilies.

-We all love the scent of citrus since it gives us a feeling of freshness and cleanliness.
-This is the reason why many liquid floor cleaners use citrus scent for their products.
-However, for dogs, citrus smell is a smell that they can’t stand.
+We all love the smell of citrus fruits since it gives us a feeling of freshness and cleanliness.
+This is the reason why many liquid floor cleaners use citrus smell for their products.
+However, for dogs, the citrus has a strong smell that they find irritating.
 Given that dogs’ sense of smell is 40 times more advanced than humans, this citrus smell can be too much for them and therefore can be used as a safe, natural repellent to keep your dog away from unwanted areas for instance when you want to keep your dog from urinating in your living room.

 To use citrus as a natural repellent, just cut citrus fruits; whether it’s oranges, lemons, limes, or grapefruit, and place the feel in that area.
 You can also fill a spray bottle with concentrated lemon juice as well.
 Then, you just need to spray it around things you want him to stay away from such as chairs, wooden tables or your clothes.

-A smell of vinegar is another scent that dogs don’t like, the smell can be unbearable for some dogs and thus become a good option to be used as a repellent.
-You can place it in a small open container, put a small dose on bits of cotton balls or rags, or spray it around the unwanted areas.
+Dogs also hate the smell of vinegar.
+It can be unbearable for some dogs and thus become a good option to be used as a repellent.
+To make a repellent from vinegar, soak cotton balls or rags with it, or spray it around the unwanted areas.

 Even though vinegar is not toxic but having too much vinegar can make your home stinky, therefore you should not use it too much for indoor use.
 For outdoor use, you can spray it anywhere in the yard or garden.